axelferdinand/Bookmarkable/README.md

 ## How to Use:
 1. Include bookmarkable.js in your project.
-2. Include the provided bookmarkable.scss file for default styles.
+2. Add the class `.bookmarkable` to the container of your content.
 3. Initialize the script.
+4. Include the provided bookmarkable.scss file for default styles.
-4. Start bookmarking!
+5. Start bookmarking!

+## Configuration: